 Shopping?
 Use this link to Amazon.com or the button below and you'll be making a gift to the League of Women Voters of New Jersey as well!.
 You must click on the link above or the Amazon button below for your purchases to credit the League.

 Meetings: Please Join Us!

-Please also join us at our regular monthly meetings.
+Please join us at our regular monthly meetings.

-Click here for a list of the monthly business meetings, special events, and planned activities through June 2014.
-Our next meeting will be Tuesday, May 13 at 7:00 PM in the Suzanne Patterson Building, 45 Stockton Street, Princeton.
+Click here for a list of meetings dates and times for 2014-2015.
+Our next meeting will be on Tuesday, September 9, from 7:00-9:00 PM, at the Suzanne Patterson Building.

 10 Ways the League of Women Voters Made Democracy Work in 2013